Why ESG ratings matter and how companies use them

 The importance of ESG ratings for investment

-With huge interest and the growing importance of Environmental, Social, and Governance (ESG) criteria, investors need a way to objectively assess a company’s ESG performance.
-An ESG criteria is thought to help investors consider the ‘unmeasured’ or ‘unrepresented’ environmental, social and governance topics when making investment decisions.
-It reveals data that traditional financial analysis doesn’t usually capture, speaking to a company’s sustainability in its broadest sense.
-This has led to the flourishing of several ESG Rating Agencies, such as Sustainalytics, MSCI and FTSE ESG, which assess companies globally on their ESG performance and make this data available to their clients.
-These ESG ratings are designed to help investors identify and understand financially material ESG risks to a business.
-Companies are evaluated based on publicly available information such as media sources and annual reports, with scores given for each material ‘E’, ‘S’ and ‘G’ topic, alongside an overall score.
-Investors use these unique scores as a proxy of ESG performance.
-Companies that score well on ESG metrics are believed to anticipate future risks and opportunities better, be more disposed to longer-term strategic thinking, and focus on long-term value creation.
+With substantial interest and the growing importance of Environmental, Social, and Governance (ESG) criteria, investors require an objective way to assess a company’s ESG performance.
+ESG criteria help investors consider the ‘unmeasured’ or ‘unrepresented’ environmental, social, and governance topics when making investment decisions.
+These criteria reveal data that traditional financial analysis often overlooks, offering insights into a company’s sustainability in its broadest sense.
+As a result, several ESG Rating Agencies—such as Sustainalytics, MSCI, and FTSE ESG—assess companies worldwide on their ESG performance and make this data available to their clients.
+These ratings aim to help investors identify and understand financially material ESG risks to a business.

 The impact of ESG ratings on investment